FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/data-evaluation.md

 balance = FHE.add(amount, balance);
 ```

-This command above emits an event saying "Compute the encrypted result of adding the encrypted numbers `balance` and `amount`".
+This command above emits an event saying "Compute the encrypted result of adding the encrypted variables `balance` and `amount`".

 :::

 But wait, how does CoFHE knows to connect between the variables, e.g. `balance` and `amount`, and the actual underlying encrypted data to calculate the result?
+To understand this, we need to understand how encrypted data is represented in the smart contracts 👇.

-## Representation
+## Data Representation

 In the context of a Smart Contract, most FHE operation results in a new ciphertext.
 Let's look at an example: